algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport48.md

 Here are the tasks we'd like to accomplish over the next week.

-* First to finish: the problem of Pac Man colliding with our Maze's blackberries.
+* First to finish: the problem of Pac Man colliding with our Maze's walls.

 * Now that we've managed to display the ghosts, we need to solve the collision problem with them too, and start encoding the different powers they possess.